 According to the stats-counter on my website, I’m occasionally searched as “Adele Uddo gay?”
 Guess the pussycat’s out of the bag.
-Believe it or not, I grew up straight – at least during this lifetime.
+Believe it or not, I grew up straight – at least this lifetime.
 My friend, Sarah, and I were once told by a nutty naturopath that we were “gay lovers” in some other century.

 …but getting back to this incarnation….
 After years of searching my soul, and enduring a few maddening relationships, I finally found a great man, fell madly in love and plunged into that thing I thought I’d avoid altogether: MARRIAGE.

 Granted it wasn’t quite my first time…

 People repeat the same cliché about finding love: “You’ll know when it’s right.”
 Surely, I thought, someone as complex as I would never simply ‘know’…but I did.
-There was something special about being with Chris that felt different from my previous relationships.
+There was something special about being with Chris that felt different from other relationships.
 There was a deep sense of mutual caring and comfort I hadn’t known before.
 I felt both safe and passionate, a combo I thought not possible.

 My husband wouldn’t hurt a fly – or an ant apparently, as I’ve watched, perplexed and amazed, as he sweeps them up gently to transport them outdoors.

 Unfortunately, I can’t say I’m accustomed to such a gentle soul as Chris.
-On our first date, when he told me he meditates and practices yoga, and my first inclination was to question silently his sexual orientation (not that any of my gay friends are yoga/meditation enthusiasts).
+On our first date, when he told me he meditates and does yoga, and my first inclination was to silently question his sexual orientation (not that any of my gay friends are yoga/meditation enthusiasts).